AmaraFinbarrs/AmaraFinbarrs/README.md

 ## My current role

 I am working in the Legal Innovation Lab Wales development team.
-We mostly use Rails to build proof of concepts for ideas that bridge the gap between the Legal sector and Technology.
+We mostly use Rails to build proof of concepts web apps.
+These apps primarily address gaps in the LegalTech sector.

 ## My Stack so far...